Messiah, Sydney Town Hall in 1957

 Festival Chorus and Symphony Chorus in rehearsal in 2017

-For nearly a century, the choirs of Sydney Philharmonia have been driven by a passion to sing.
-From the very start in 1920 when 12 church choristers met to form the Hurlstone Park Choral Society- amateur singers performing at a professional level have given their time and talent to rehearse and perform the widest range of works in the choral repertoire.
+For more than a century, the choirs of Sydney Philharmonia have been driven by a passion to sing.
+From the outset, when 19 church choristers met in 1920 to form the Hurlstone Park Choral Society, amateur singers performing at a professional level have devoted their time and talent to the wealth of music in the choral repertoire.
+Since then, the organisation has grown in size and reputation to become one of Australia’s longest continuously active arts organisations.

-Under Musical Director Peter Seymour the Choir expanded as its reputation grew, and in 1969 was renamed the Sydney Philharmonia Society.
-Seymour felt a strong need for the organisation to present concerts independently of the ABC which led to the establishment of an annual subscription series in 1972.
-Seymour formed a second smaller choir known as the Motet Choir (now Chamber Singers), Philharmonia’s young adult choir, VOX, was formed in 2001 by Lyn Williams and in 2007 Brett Weymark formed Festival Choir to provide an opportunity for choristers who were unable to make the time commitment needed by Symphony Chorus, Chamber Singers and VOX.
+Under Musical Director Peter Seymour, the Society expanded as its reputation grew, and in 1969 was renamed the Sydney Philharmonia Society.
+Seymour believed the organisation should present concerts independently of the ABC, which led to the establishment of an annual subscription series in 1972.
+He also formed the Motet Choir, a second smaller choir now known as the Chamber Singers.
+A young adult choir, VOX, was formed in 2001 and has been led by Elizabeth Scott since 2008.
+In 2007 Music Director Brett Weymark formed the Festival Chorus to widen opportunities for choral singers in the community.

-Among many musical highlights was the Philharmonia’s performance of Beethoven’s Choral Symphony at the opening of the Sydney Opera House in 1973 in the presence of the Queen.
-Australia’s Bicentennial year, 1988 was another landmark for Sydney Philharmonia who played a pivotal role in the Australia Day celebrations at the Sydney Opera House, and the vast Easter Choral Celebration where over 3,000 singers from the UK, New Zealand, and the Scandinavian Festival Choir performed Messiah and the Verdi Requiem in the now-demolished Entertainment Centre.
+Musical highlights include a performance of Beethoven’s Choral Symphony in the presence of Her Majesty The Queen for the opening of the Sydney Opera House in 1973.
+Australia’s Bicentennial year, 1988, was another landmark, with the choirs playing a pivotal role in the Australia Day celebrations at the Sydney Opera House and the vast Easter Choral Celebration where more than 3,000 singers from the UK, New Zealand and Scandinavia performed Handel’s Messiah and Verdi’s Requiem in Sydney’s Entertainment Centre.

-During the 1980s Sydney Philharmonia toured outside Australia for the first time performing in Singapore, Japan, and Italy.
-In 2003 the choir was the first Australian choir to participate in London’s BBC Proms where they performed Mahler’s 8th Symphony.
-That success was repeated in 2010 with another tour to London to perform the Mahler 8.
-They have also performed at the 40th birthday celebrations for the SOH, at the funeral of former Prime Minister Gough Whitlam and with the Rolling Stones
+During the 1980s, Sydney Philharmonia Choirs toured internationally for the first time, performing in Singapore, Japan and Italy.
+In 2002, it was the first Australian choir to perform in the BBC Proms in the Royal Albert Hall, singing Mahler’s Eighth Symphony conducted by Sir Simon Rattle.
+That success was repeated in 2010 with another tour to London to perform Mahler’s Eighth Symphony to celebrate the 90th anniversary.
+They have also performed at the 40th birthday celebrations of the Sydney Opera House, at the state memorial services of former Prime Ministers Gough Whitlam and Bob Hawke, and with the Rolling Stones.
+The Choirs perform works from the Baroque to world premieres of today, sacred and non-religious, from small ensemble works to works that involve literally hundreds of voices.

-One hundred memorable years on from the founding of the organisation, members of Sydney Philharmonia Choirs continue to bring their passion and commitment to singing great music to the highest standard with some of the world’s finest conductors, orchestras and soloists.
+Since that humble beginning in suburban Sydney over 100 years ago, members of Sydney Philharmonia Choirs continue to bring their passion and commitment to singing great music at the highest standard with some of the world’s finest conductors, soloists and orchestras.

 Our Music/Artistic Directors